 When she arrived to the airport in Arizona, she walked to the nearest wall, sat down, and cried.

 And here is the part I’ll never forget about Helga’s story.
 For 2 hours she sat and wept while thousands walked to and fro in the airport.
 Helga looked at me and said,

 Kindness isn't normal.
-That has stuck with me all these years - especially now that I work in schools nationwide speaking about compassion, kindness, empathy, and love.
+That has stuck with me all these years, especially now that I work in schools nationwide speaking about compassion, kindness, empathy, and love.
 I’m reminded all the time that, for many of us (especially young people - but certainly not exclusively), Kindness is NOT usually our default setting.
-We spend so much time worrying about our problems, our lives, our comfort, our insecurities, getting to our flight - that we walk by or ignore people in need of Kindness every day.
+We spend so much time worrying about our problems, our lives, our comfort, our insecurities, and getting to our flight that we walk by or ignore people in need of kindness every day.
 I’m oftentimes so worried about ME that I’m really bad at taking care of YOU.

-So, I’ve made it my mission to do my part in making Kindness Normal.
-To share stories with students, teachers, and parents about our need for character and compassion.
-To provide young people with practical ways to exercise Kindness (they don’t always know what it looks like!).
-And, for me?
-I’m always on the lookout for Helga’s - for the little opportunities that surround me every day to practice making Kindness my default setting.
+So, I’ve made it my mission to do my part in making kindness normal, by sharing stories with students, teachers, and parents about our need for character and compassion.
+I help to provide young people with practical ways to exercise kindness, because they don’t always know what it looks like!

 For more info about Houston's work in schools visit www.houstonkraft.com